-Going forward, the Trust continues to pursue US real estate equity and debt investments through acquiring (i) income producing real estate investments in both core and noncore markets; and (ii) mortgage debt investments.
-With restrictions in place at the US/Canada border, its has been difficult for the Trust to undertake due diligence on new acquisitions.
-However with restrictions lifting for air travel, the Trust has re-commenced its acquisition program.
-With liquidity of approximately \$7.8 million in the form cash on hand and mortgage investments available to be used for acquisitions, the Trust is not only well capitalized to weather the remainder of the COVID-19 pandemic, but also have cash available for future acquisitions.
+Going forward, the Trust continues to pursue US real estate equity and debt investments through acquiring (i) income producing real estate investments in both core and non-core markets; and (ii) mortgage debt investments.
+Despite restrictions in place at the US/Canada border, the Trust has re-commenced its acquisition program and will invest opportunistically.
+With first mortgage debt at approximately 17% of the investment portfolio (excluding debt at the associate level), the Trust intends to explore the debt markets going forward to fund future acquisitions.